ankeesler/anwork/doc/ARCH.md

 - A com.marshmallow.anwork.app.cli.CliNode is the common base interface for com.marshmallow.anwork.app.cli.CliList and com.marshmallow.anwork.app.cli.CliCommand.
 A node can have com.marshmallow.anwork.app.cli.CliFlag's added to it.

+Each com.marshmallow.anwork.app.cli.CliArgumentTypes value has a com.marshmallow.anwork.app.cli.CliArgumentConverter associated with it.
+This object takes the string values that are passed to the CLI system over the command line and turns them into some instance of some Java object type.
+Currently, there are instance com.marshmallow.anwork.app.cli.CliArgumentConverter types that can be accessed via com.marshmallow.anwork.app.cli.CliArgumentConverters.

 ## Test